 All Year 12's must undertake work experience.
 This provides a valuable opportunity to consider future pathways and the develop skills and experiences which will be referred to in university applications and in references.
 Students are required to source their own placements and to return all necessary paperwork to Sharon James, Work Experience Coordinator.
-The deadline date for work experience forms is December 2022.
-Once received, the Borough will check the placements for suitability and safety.
+Once received, Sharon James will check the placements for suitability and safety.